The Story of a Soul

 I was also reminded of the accompanying resources that were available to me such as prayer, meditation, journaling, artistic expression, and, especially, service to others.
 These were powerful tools of awakening, and they would sustain me on my journey.
 My Soul cautioned however that these tools were largely ineffective without the fuel of rigorous self-honesty.
 The false self would always try to regain its lost ground and could only be defeated through honesty and awareness.

-Epilogue: It has been over seven years since I came back to life.
-My health is full and I do not require any medications.
+Epilogue: It has been over eight years since I came back to life.
+My health is full, and I do not require any medications.
 The Soul’s promises to me have come true, though the cost has been great.
 It has meant embracing my deepest emotional fears and walking through much pain.
 I have had to endure the vulnerability of being without the defenses of ego that had sheltered me, albeit in false security, for most of my life.

 During this journey of awakening, I have also been led through many dark valleys filled with the demons of the past.
 Ultimately, these trials have served to strengthen and cleanse me so that the Soul can flow more freely.
 Through these Dark Nights, I am led to deeper states of surrender and a fuller trust.

 I am constantly reminded that the spiritual walk is not for the faint of heart, but I have also witnessed miracles of healing.
 I now have absolute certainty that I am being led to spiritual and psychological wholeness by the most powerful force in existence.
 It has been a journey of both wonder and terror.
 It seems that there is no other way.